 - Eliminate other possible causes.
 Disease, insects, nutrient deficiency, herbicide carryover, improper sprayer cleanout, and environmental stress can resemble drift injury.

 - Are there damage patterns?
 In the case of physical drift, damage is more pronounced on the upwind side of the damaged area, tapering away with distance from the source.
 In the case of vapour drift, damage can be uniform throughout damaged area and not necessarily downwind from the source.
+Pesticides can also move in cold air drainage and in surface run-off from rain events.
 If damage is patchy, it may be something else, such as soil pH or carryover (look where sprayer starts and stops).

 2. Contact the appropriate people